JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 That's it, you have all the tools to implement a partitioned quasi-Newton method, enjoy!

 ## Features
-For now, PartitionedStructures.jl supports only the elemental $U_i$, i.e. the lines of $U_i$ are vectors from the euclidean basis.
+For now, PartitionedStructures.jl supports only the elemental Uᵢ, i.e. the lines of Uᵢ are vectors from the euclidean basis.
-Concretely, each $U_i$ is a vector of size $n_i$ whose the components indicate the indices of the variables used by the i-th element function.
+Concretely, each Uᵢ is a vector of size nᵢ whose the components indicate the indices of the variables used by the i-th element function.